Philly-B/PathFindingVisualization/README.md

 ## Todos

-- fix start/end/walls are set randomly when clicked on button
-- implement algorithm
-- let algorithm run
-- visualize the algorithm
+- allow to set the speed of the algorithm
 - styling of page
+- Dockerfile/maven build
 - allow different algorithms